Question Period Note: Canada Health Act Compliance Issues

 A3 :

-• In January 2025, Quebec acknowledged Health Canada’s calculation of patient charges for medically necessary diagnostic services which occurred in fiscal year 2022-2023, based on data published by Statistics Canada.
-As such, in March 2025, Health Canada levied a Canada Health Transfer deduction in the same amount.
+• In January 2025, Quebec acknowledged Health Canada’s calculation of patient charges for medically necessary diagnostic services levied in 2022-2023, based on data published by Statistics Canada.
+This resulted in a $35.2 million Canada Health Transfer deduction in March 2025.

-• To acknowledge continued efforts made by Quebec to improve access to publicly funded diagnostic services, Health Canada made a partial reimbursement of the province’s March 2025, deductions.
+• Acknowledging continued efforts made by Quebec to improve access to these services, Health Canada authorised a $21.1 million reimbursement of this deduction.

-• Health Canada continues to work with the province to encourage them to eliminate patient charges for medically necessary services, which would allow the province to be fully reimbursed for this deduction.
+• Health Canada continues to work with Quebec to encourage the elimination of these patient charges and allow for the full reimbursement of this deduction.

 Background: